DiscipleTools/disciple-tools-mobile-app/store/README.md

 * `actions/` - Redux action creators and constants grouped together by their root state property name (e.g. `users` and `contacts`)
 * `sagas/` - Redux sagas grouped together by their root state property name.
 Sagas handle async actions and will dispatch the appropriate actions based on success/failure conditions.
-* `reducer.js` - Redux reducers that directly transform the state.
-(Currently in a single file, but could be split off into individual files like actions and sagas)
+* `reducers/` - Redux reducers that directly transform the state.
 * `sagas.js` - Root saga that joins together the individual sagas.
+* `reducer.js` - Root reducer that joins together the individual reducers.
 * `store.js` - Initialization of the app data store to be included in the root of the app

 ## Accessing Data in Components/Screens ##

-The structure of the data can be seen in `reducer.js` by looking at the `initialState` constant.
+The structure of the data can be seen in `reducers/` by looking at the `initialState` constant of each reducer.

 In order to access data from the store within a Component or Screen, there are a few things to add to the component.